rethinkdb/www/README.md

 bundle config --global jobs 3
 ```

-#Deploying
+# Deploying

 We currently deploy via rsync.

-It is highly recommended that you first run rsync with `--dry-run` so you don't do anything catastrophic.
-As well,
-it is probably best to run `ssh -p 440 "tar -zcvf /srv/www/year-mo-da.tar.gz /srv/www/public_html"` to easily revert
-in case of catastrophic circrumstances.

-Also ensure that all newly added images are set with the proper permissions via `chmod 644 /path/to/image`.
+You can deploy the website using this command:

 ```
-rsync -Pvrz _site/ -e 'ssh -p 440' teapot@rethinkdb.com:/srv/www/rethinkdb.com/public_html
+rake deploy
 ```

+Under the hood, this will push the site using `rsync`.
+A few notes:
+  - Make sure your SSH public key has been added to the `.authorized_users` file for the user `teapot` on `rethinkdb.com`.
+  - If you notice someissues with newly-added images, make sure their permissions are set properly (`chmod 644 /path/to/image`).

+If you'd like to preserve the website before your first build (in case of catastrophic failure), you can run
+`ssh -p 440 "tar -zcvf /srv/www/year-mo-da.tar.gz /srv/www/public_html"` to easily revert your deploy.